Dexamethasone, Elotuzumab, and Pomalidomide in Treating Patients with Refractory Multiple Myeloma

-Patients receive dexamethasone intravenously (IV) on days 1, 8, 15, and 22 of courses 1-2 and IV on day 1 and orally (PO) on days 8, 15, and 22 of subsequent courses and elotuzumab IV on days 1, 8, 15, and 22 of courses 1-2 and day 1 of subsequent courses.
+Patients receive dexamethasone intravenously (IV) on days 1, 8, 15, and 22 of cycles 1-2 and IV on day 1 and orally (PO) on days 8, 15, and 22 of subsequent cycles and elotuzumab IV on days 1, 8, 15, and 22 of cycles 1-2 and day 1 of subsequent cycles.
 Patients also receive pomalidomide PO on days 1-21.
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 3 months until progressive disease, then every 6 months thereafter.

 Trial Phase Phase II

 Trial Type Treatment

 Mayo Clinic in Florida